rackerlabs/technical-blog/_posts/2015-06-22-this-week-in-infosec-jun-22.md

   - Security
 ---

-Welcome to another installment of This Week in Information Security!
+Welcome to another installment of *This week in Information Security*!
 This week we have news of a critical vulnerability in millions of Samsung phones, a high-profile compromise of the password management tool LastPass, and a new method for stealing encryption keys via radios, without physically touching the machine in question.
 We also have tutorials about the basics of cryptography and using the Linux command line, and more!

 As always, you can find me on Twitter [__@ccneill__][twitter] if you have any thoughts on this post.

 <!-- more -->

-# News / Opinions
+### News / opinions

 - [__LastPass Hacked__][lastpass] - In a post on their blog released last week, LastPass admitted that their servers had been compromised, exposing users' "email addresses, password reminders, server per user salts, and authentication hashes."
 Due to their usage of [PBKDF2-SHA256][pbkdf2] with 100k rounds, this compromise isn't as bad as it could be; cracking the obtained hashes will be harder than if something like vanilla MD5 were used.
 This doesn't mean the hashes are "uncrackable," but LastPass at least did their due dilligence in using one of the best hashing mechanisms available for their passwords.
 Nonetheless, users are urged to replace their master password for LastPass and to update their passwords on other services if they reused that password elsewhere.

 - [__Who Has Your Back?__][effreport] - Responding to the revelations of Edward Snowden, and numerous calls by government officials to limit encryption (and, consequently, user privacy), the Electronic Frontier Foundation (EFF) has released a roundup of a few prevalent companies' policies with regards to releasing their users' information to law enforcement agencies.
 Their evaluation criteria included things like requiring law enforcement to obtain a warrant to acquire user data, publicly disclosing the company's data retention policies, and publicly advocating against government backdoors in encryption.
 Several companies got all 5 stars, though others were worryingly lacking.
 You can find their full evaluation criteria [here][effreport2] and a summary of the report's findings [here][effreport3].

-# Security Research
+### Security research

 - [__Stealing Keys from PCs using a Radio__][radio] - Researchers from Tel Aviv University have released research showing that RSA and ElGamal keys can be recovered using simple, cheap hardware to detect and analyze electromagnetic signals produced by the decryption of a crafted ciphertext.
 The researchers were able to capture these signals from 50cm away using relatively inexpensive equipment and believe they could increase the range with improved hardware.
 They constructed a system they call "PITA" to capture signals and store them on an SD card for later decryption, which is small enough to fit inside a small piece of pita bread.
 A PDF of their technical paper with more details can be found [here][radio2].